 Round 3-16: Work in SC for 14 rounds, then bind off the first leg.
 Repeat for the second leg, but do not bind off.

 Start to add some stuffing to both legs.

-17. On the second leg, chain 4, then attach to the first leg with a SC.
+Round 17: On the second leg, chain 4, then attach to the first leg with one SC.
 SC all the way around Leg 1 (10 SC), SC 4 along the chain, SC 5 around Leg 2.
 Mark this as the new start of the rounds.

 Switch to the dark gray for the shirt.

-15. Place the arms on either side of the body (use stitch markers to help hold them in place, and SC 4 from the arm, skip the corresponding 4 stitches on the body, SC along the body to the other arm, SC 4 from the body, and SC around to the end of the round.
-You can sew the undersides of the arms now later.
+Round 15: Place the arms on either side of the body (use stitch markers to help hold them in place, and SC 4 from the arm, skip the corresponding 4 stitches on the body, SC along the body to the other arm, SC 4 from the body, and SC around to the end of the round.
+You can sew the undersides of the arms on now or later.